Recurring Revenue Quality: Why 90% MRR Isn't Enough to Command Premium Multiples

 Customer churn in the MSP space averages roughly 5% annually according to industry data, with top-performing MSPs retaining 90-95% of clients year over year.
 Those sound like healthy numbers.
 They mask a more complicated reality.

 Churn during ownership transitions is different from normal churn.
-When a PE firm acquires an MSP, some clients will leave specifically because of the change in ownership, regardless of contract status.
-Clients who stayed loyal to the founder personally, clients who had handshake arrangements for below-market pricing, clients who were never formally contracted.
-The month-to-month clients are most at risk here, and this is precisely why contract structure matters so much.
+When a PE firm acquires an MSP, some clients leave specifically because of the change in ownership, regardless of contract status: clients who stayed loyal to the founder personally, clients with handshake arrangements for below-market pricing, clients who were never formally contracted.
+The month-to-month clients are most at risk, which is precisely why contract structure matters so much.
 A buyer acquiring an MSP with 70% of revenue on multi-year contracts faces materially less transition risk than one acquiring the same revenue on month-to-month terms.

-What kills deals here: Discovering during diligence that "5% annual churn" is actually "2% of contracted clients and 12% of month-to-month clients" changes the risk calculation entirely.
-Or finding that the MSP lost three of its top 20 clients in the past 18 months but replaced them with smaller accounts, keeping the headline retention number stable while the quality of the revenue base deteriorated.
+What kills deals here is discovering during diligence that "5% annual churn" is actually 2% of contracted clients and 12% of month-to-month clients, which changes the risk calculation entirely.
+Or finding that the MSP lost three of its top 20 clients in the past 18 months but replaced them with smaller accounts, keeping the headline retention number stable while the quality of the revenue base quietly deteriorated.

 If you're 12-24 months from a potential exit, here's how to assess and improve your revenue quality systematically.

-Step 1: Categorize every dollar.
-Map your revenue into four buckets: contracted managed services, contracted third-party recurring (software/cloud), non-contracted but recurring (habitual reorders, month-to-month), and non-recurring (projects, break/fix, one-time).
+Categorize every dollar.
+Map your revenue into four buckets: contracted managed services, contracted third-party recurring (software and cloud), non-contracted but recurring (habitual reorders, month-to-month), and non-recurring (projects, break/fix, one-time).
 Know the exact percentage and margin profile of each.

-Step 2: Calculate your real NRR.
-Look at the cohort of clients you had 12 months ago.
+Calculate your real NRR.
+Take the cohort of clients you had 12 months ago.
 What revenue did they generate then versus now, accounting for expansions, contractions, and churn?
-Do this for 12-month, 24-month, and 36-month lookback periods.
+Do it for 12-month, 24-month, and 36-month lookbacks.
 The trend matters as much as the number.

-Step 3: Identify your conversion opportunities.
-Every month-to-month client is a conversion opportunity.
-Prioritize by size and relationship strength.
-The clients most likely to sign contracts are the ones who've been with you longest and have the deepest service relationships.
+Find your conversion opportunities.
+Every month-to-month client is one.
+Prioritize by size and relationship strength, because the clients most likely to sign are the ones who've been with you longest and have the deepest service relationships.
 Start there.

-Step 4: Build the price escalator into every new and renewed contract.
-If you don't have annual price escalators in your agreements, you're leaving money on the table twice: once in actual margin compression, and again in valuation because buyers see static pricing as a risk that costs will outpace revenue over time.
+Build a price escalator into every new and renewed contract.
+Without annual escalators you're leaving money on the table twice, once in actual margin compression, and again in valuation, because buyers read static pricing as a risk that costs will outpace revenue over time.

-Step 5: Shift your revenue mix toward services.
-Every dollar that moves from hardware resale to managed services, from project work to contracted recurring services, or from third-party pass-through to proprietary service delivery improves your revenue quality profile.
-This doesn't happen overnight, but deliberate strategic planning over 12-24 months can meaningfully shift the composition.
+Shift your revenue mix toward services.
+Every dollar that moves from hardware resale to managed services, from project work to contracted recurring services, or from third-party pass-through to proprietary delivery improves your quality profile.
+It doesn't happen overnight, but deliberate planning over 12-24 months can meaningfully shift the composition.

 What This Looks Like in Real Dollars